-If you’ve ever found yourself getting sick and tired of schlepping gear to the range, you probably don’t have a range bag.
-Or at least not the right one.
+If you’ve ever found yourself getting sick and tired of schlepping gear to the range, you probably don’t have a (good) range bag.

 Good range bags are purpose-built to accommodate guns, shooting gear (like the all-important shooting range first aid kit), and ammo in a convenient, organized way that makes moving them easy, and keeping them protected, simple.